Intersex people and military service: South Korea

-Intersex service people of the Republic of Korea Armed Forces are subject to supplemental urological examinations, this was first introduced due to transgender people but is also meant to clear up the status of intersex individuals to the military leaders.
+Intersex service people of the Republic of Korea Armed Forces are subject to supplemental urological examinations.
+This was first introduced due to transgender people but is also meant to clear up the status of intersex individuals to the military leaders.
 Non-intersex people can also be subject to them in some cases.

 Taiwan

 Taiwan's military is overwhelmingly male and only males are obligated to serve under conscription; this can cause complicated situations for intersex people.
-One noted case was in 1954 with the soldier Xie Jianshun who was originally assigned as a male at birth but was later discovered in the military to have many female characteristics.
-Xie had a penis but a very slim vaginal opening as well as internal gonads which contained both testicular and ovarian tissue.
+One noted case was in 1954 with the soldier Xie Jianshun who was assigned as a male at birth but was later discovered in the military to have many female characteristics.
+Xie had a penis, a very slim vaginal opening, and internal gonads which contained both testicular and ovarian tissue.
 Doctors determined that the ovarian tissue could still produce eggs and that Xie's testicular tissue was deteriorating.
 Military doctors performed four surgeries despite Xie's desire to remain a man.
 Afterwards Xie left the armed forces.

 Thailand

-In the past the exclusion or inclusion of Intersex people presented a difficult task for the Royal Thai Armed Forces which have at times expected both transvestites and male assigned transgender people to be eligible for drafting despite how many feminine traits they have, but were unsure how to handle intersex people since many of them despite their male traits may not have been assigned as male at birth.
+In the past the exclusion or inclusion of intersex people presented a difficult task for the Royal Thai Armed Forces which have at times expected both cross-dressers and transgender people assigned male at birth to be eligible for drafting regardless of feminine traits.
+They were unsure how to handle intersex people since not all those with male traits were assigned male at birth.
 At present, they are mostly allowed.